Library Sustainability Initiatives

 Lighting Upgrade Project

-All library lighting systems are in process of being upgraded to LED systems to benefit the environment.
+All library lighting systems have been upgraded to LED systems to benefit the environment.

 Annual Environmental Impact of Lighting Upgrade for One Building